bkeating/python-payflowpro/README.md

-# PayPal's PayflowPro Python Client
+# PayPal's Payflow Pro Python Client

-``python-payflowpro`` (or simply ``payflowpro`` within the Python environment) provides an interface to the PayPal PayflowPro API (HTTPS Interface) making it easy for you to collect and manage payments within your python-based applications.
+``python-payflowpro`` (or simply ``payflowpro`` within the Python environment) provides an interface to the PayPal Payflow Pro API (HTTPS Interface) making it easy for you to collect and manage payments within your python-based applications.